 Because of the progression of the disease, some of the most important decisions to be made are those of a medical nature.
 For example, an “advance health care directive” needs to be drawn up to designate a trustworthy person to make medical decisions for the patient when he or she is no longer able to do so.
 If this person is not chosen in advance, it is likely the courts will need to appoint one at a later date.
 Again, taking care of this issue with an elder care lawyer now means that you have more control over what happens later.

-When it comes to elder care, it makes good sense to seek a qualified attorney in Calabasas and Beverly Hills who can help navigate the ins and outs of the system as it relates the special needs of those with Alzheimer’s and other forms of dementia.
+When it comes to elder care, it makes good sense to seek a qualified attorney in Woodland Hills and Beverly Hills who can help navigate the ins and outs of the system as it relates the special needs of those with Alzheimer’s and other forms of dementia.
 Learn more about our Life Care Services Program.
-If you are ready to get started, simply call our Calabasas or Beverly Hills estate planning and elder law firm and ask to schedule a consultation.
+If you are ready to get started, simply call our Woodland Hills or Beverly Hills estate planning and elder law firm and ask to schedule a consultation.